The American Automobile Industry in World War Two

 1935-1975

-This page updated 9-1-2022.
+This page updated 9-17-2024.

-Simplex Manufacturing Company was formed in 1935 by Paul Tween to make a light-weight motorcycle.
+Simplex Manufacturing Company was formed in 1935 by Paul Treen to make a light-weight motorcycle.
 This was the Servi-Cycle which was produced until the mid-1950s.
 After that, the company made mini-bikes and go-karts until 1975, using engines of its own design.

-Mr. Paul Tween was the inventor of the Servi-Cycle which he began developing in 1928.
+Mr. Paul Treen was the inventor of the Servi-Cycle, which he began developing in 1928.
 The primary reason he invented the Servi-Cycle was to provide a method of low-cost, dependable transportation.
 He also realized that in order to do this, he required a modern factory with the best equipment available.
 The outside of just such a factory is shown in the next photo.
 The photo above and the factory photo below are from an undated Servi-Cycle sales brochure which is most likely a post-World War Two document.
 This document gives the only known view of the methods used to manufacture the Servi-Cycle.
 There are more photos of the plant operation at the bottom of this page.

-Between 1928 when Mr. Tween first designed the Servi-Cycle and when production began in 1935, Mr. Tween had to overcome some obstacles.
+Between 1928, when Mr. Treen first designed the Servi-Cycle and when production began in 1935, Mr. Treen had to overcome some obstacles.
 A year after he designed the Servi-Cycle, the stock market crashed and eventually the country and the world entered the Great Depression.
 Somehow, during this time he was able to find investors to raise the cash needed to buy the necessary tools and machines, build or lease a factory, and then hire and meet payroll for his employees.
 How he did this has been lost to history.
 However, the Simplex Manufacturing Company was able to begin business during the Depression with a new product to help persons with their transportation needs.
 This in itself was a huge accomplishment for the times.

 The factory was razed after Simplex went out of business and the area re-developed into a shopping area.
 This Google Maps street view shows the same area today.
 With the newness of the buildings, it appears that the factory was razed in the recent past.
 Photo added 9-1-2022.